merenlab/anvio.org/help/main/programs/anvi-gen-contigs-database/index.md

 ## Usage

 The input for this program is a <span class="artifact-n">[contigs-fasta](/help/main/artifacts/contigs-fasta)</span>, which should contain one or more sequences.
-These sequences may belong to a single genome or could be contigs obtained from an assembly.
+These sequences may belong to a single genome or could be many contigs obtained from an assembly or a single sequence of any kind.

 Make sure the input file matches the requirements of a <span class="artifact-n">[contigs-fasta](/help/main/artifacts/contigs-fasta)</span>.
 If you are planning to use the resulting contigs-db with <span class="artifact-p">[anvi-profile](/help/main/programs/anvi-profile)</span>, it is essential that you convert your <span class="artifact-n">[fasta](/help/main/artifacts/fasta)</span> file to a properly formatted <span class="artifact-n">[contigs-fasta](/help/main/artifacts/contigs-fasta)</span> *before* you perform the read recruitment.

-An anvi'o contigs database will keep all the information related to your sequences: positions of open reading frames, k-mer frequencies for each contig, functional and taxonomic annotation of genes, etc. The contigs database is one of the most essential components of anvi'o.
+The contigs database is one of the most essential components of anvi'o, and a contigs database will keep all the information related to your sequences: positions of open reading frames, k-mer frequencies for each contig, functional and taxonomic annotation of genes, etc.

 When run on a <span class="artifact-n">[contigs-fasta](/help/main/artifacts/contigs-fasta)</span> this program will,